 Here are some of the ways we're keeping Knoxville clean, green, and beautiful.

-- We organize cleanups for groups of a dozen or more.
+We organize cleanups for groups of 20 or more.
 Want to improve your community but don't know where to start?
 Gather some friends, call or email us, and let us customize a volunteer opportunity for you.

 Recycling preserves valuable resources, creates jobs, and reduces landfilling costs for our City and County.

-- We organize mass plantings called "Beautification Mobs"--staff and volunteers who plant flowers, bushes, and trees to dramatically improve a local landscape in a single day.
+We organize mass plantings and community beautification projects called "Beautification Mobs"--staff and volunteers who build community spaces, plant flowers, bushes, and trees to dramatically improve a local landscape in a single day.
 Click here to become a volunteer.

-- Our new graffiti-abatement program promotes positive solutions and supports victims of graffiti.
+Our graffiti-abatement program promotes positive solutions and supports victims of graffiti.
 Click here for more information.